-Today, thimbleberries can be used a few different ways as an alternative medicine for a wide-variety of ailments.
+Today, thimbleberries can be used in a few different ways as an alternative medicine for a wide variety of ailments.

 A tea brewed from fresh or dried thimbleberry leaves can be used as a remedy for a whole host of ailments.
 Historically, the tea was used as a pain reliever for women with long menstrual periods.
 Here is a list of just some of the aches and pains that thimbleberry tea can relieve: